dgaydukov/cert-spring5/files/spring5.md

 }
 ```

+In Spring Web MVC you can use any object as a command or form-backing object; you do not need to implement a framework-specific interface or base class
+The type-level @SessionAttributes annotation declares session attributes used by a specific handler.
+This will typically list the names of model attributes or
+types of model attributes which should be transparently stored in the session or some conversational storage, serving as form-backing beans between subsequent requests

 ###### DispatcherServlet
 `org.springframework.web.servlet.DispatcherServlet` - is entry point of every web app, it's main purpose to handle http requests (it extends in the end `HttpServlet`).
 When you create web app, your context always an instance of `WebApplicationContext`, it extends `ApplicationContext`, and has a method `getServletContext`, to get `ServletContext`.